svm-zhang/AGOUTI/README.md

     scaffold    Scaffolding genome assembly and update genome annotation shred       Shredding genome assembly into contigs at gaps of a minimum length
 ```

+**For now, please run AGOUTI from the folder where agouti.py is located**

 ### Scaffold interface

 To run scaffolding using AGOUTI, simply: